elizabethgarza/Spanish-Diacriticizer/README.md

 ## Purpose

-The purpose of this project is to design a model that can predict whether or not a letter in a Spanish word should have a diacritic--i.e. a *Spanish-diacriticizer*.
+The purpose of this project is to design a model that can predict whether or not a letter in a Spanish word should have a diacritic--i.e. to design a *Spanish-diacriticizer*.

 ## Usage